Hungry for high-profile international deals? This US heavyweight dishes out a toothsome training contract, with globetrotting guaranteed.

 - Method of application Online application via firm website

 - Closing date for August 2018/ February 2019 31 July 2016

 - Holiday entitlement 25 days

-- Overseas opportunities All trainees are guaranteed to spend a seat overseas
+- All trainees are guaranteed to spend a seat overseas

-- Overseas offices Abu Dhabi, Almaty, Ankara, Beijing, Berlin, Bratislava, Brussels, Bucharest, Budapest, Doha, Düsseldorf, Frankfurt, Geneva, Hamburg, Helsinki, Hong Kong, Istanbul, Johannesburg, London, Los Angeles, Madrid, Mexico City, Miami, Milan, Monterrey, Moscow, Munich, New York, Paris, Prague, Riyadh, São Paulo, Silicon Valley, Singapore, Shanghai, Stockholm, Tokyo, Warsaw, Washington DC
+- Overseas offices Abu Dhabi, Almaty, Ankara, Astana, Beijing, Berlin, Bratislava, Brussels, Doha, Dubai, Düsseldorf, Frankfurt, Geneva, Hamburg, Helsinki, Hong Kong, Istanbul, Jakarta Johannesburg, London, Los Angeles, Madrid, Mexico City, Miami, Milan, Moscow, Munich, New York, Paris, Prague, Riyadh, São Paulo, Silicon Valley, Singapore, Shanghai, Stockholm, Tokyo, Warsaw, Washington DC

 Main areas of work